Physics of Genes 1: Nucleic Acids

 read and discussed in detail.

-Further specialist literature (publications) will be provided and discussed in the lecture and in the accompanying exercises
+Further specific literature (publications) will be provided and discussed in the lecture and in the accompanying exercises

 Description of exams and course work